-The issue to consider here is whether your marriage is “bona fide,” or genuine, rather than a sham marriage entered into for the sole purpose of obtaining a green card.
+The issue to consider here is whether your marriage is “bona fide,” or genuine, and not a sham marriage entered into for the sole purpose of obtaining a green card.
 It is crucial to establish that the marriage is “bona fide” by presenting the Government with a visa petition supported by credible evidence that the marriage is genuine.
 This is particularly important when the marriage follows a brief courtship.
 A licensed lawyer specializing in immigration and nationality law can help you to prepare, and present the best possible case.

 The best evidence of a bona fide relationship is if you and your spouse have a child together.
 The immigration officer will be less likely to scrutinize your marriage if you can present evidence that you have a biological child together.
 If you do not have a child together, you may want to present evidence of you residing together, that you file taxes together, and that you share financial responsibilities.

 What Should I Do if the Police Found Me to Be in Possession of Illegal Drugs?

 Possession of illegal drugs can have serious consequences on your immigration status.
 The consequences depend on a number of factors.
 For example, your status in the United States can make a significant difference.
 If you possess a Green Card, there may be solutions which a lawyer can advise you about.
 Other factors that can affect your case include the amount charged, whether you have relatives in the United States, whether you have already concluded your criminal case, and whether you entered into a voluntary plea.
 Possession of Illegal Drugs may lead to a detainer by the Department of Homeland Security at the conclusion of your sentence.